fastzhong/mth252/slides.md

 1. Implement BST search operation with iterative solution.

+2. (a) convert a BST into a Min Heap
+   (b) convert a Min Heap into a BST

-2. Optimize <strong>AVL</strong> tree so when there is no change to the hight of nodes, the rebalance process can be stopped.
+3. Optimize <strong>AVL</strong> tree so when there is no change to the hight of nodes, the rebalance process can be stopped.

-3. Implement a map data structure with <strong>AVL</strong> tree and support the basic operations: insert, get and remove a key.
+4. Implement a map data structure with <strong>AVL</strong> tree and support the basic operations: insert, get and remove a key.

 <style>